jan-van-bergen/FluidSim/readme.md

 - Dear Imgui
 - glm

+## Building the Project

-DLL's, headers and lib's are included in the project and should work out of the box.
+Headers and lib's are included in the project and should work out of the box.
+2 DLL's are required for the executable to work.
+These are glew32.dll and SDL.dll.
+They are currently in the root folder of the git repository, but should be placed in the same folder as the .exe (This is the ./Release folder when building with Visual Studio).
+<b>NOTE: Our SDL version does not seem work with the x64 platform WHICH IS THE DEFAULT SOLUTION PLATFORM WHEN OPENING THE SOLUTION WITH VISUAL STUDIO!
+It should be changed to x86.<b>
 The project uses a Visual Studio 2017 solution.

-This git repository was originally hosted on Gitlab.
+(This git repository was originally hosted on Gitlab.)